-Sketchpad and Smartboards for Interactive Math Lessons, our High School Session presented by husband and wife team Doug & Katie Ameigh, will show powerful ways to combine the use of Geometer's Sketchpad with a Smartboard to investigate real-world problems in an interactive manner.
+Doug Ameigh's High School Session, Sketchpad and Smartboards for Interactive Math Lessons will show powerful ways to combine the use of Geometer's Sketchpad with a Smartboard to investigate real-world problems in an interactive manner.
 This is Doug's second year at Spotswood High School, having taught previously in Henrico County.
-Katie taught in Henrico also before coming to Pleasant Valley last year and Cub Run this year.
-Both are graduates of Clemson University.
+He is a graduate of Clemson University.